What kind of a photographer? The gardening kind

 Read more »

-More than plants
+More than plants: Garden accessories

 Of course, plants are essential.
 No one would disagree with that!
 However, there is another element that makes a good garden.
 Arguably underrated but most assuredly subjective.
 That element is the Accessories, i.e. the design embellishments, garden decor, those finishing touches.